dfo-osdt/osp-docs/docs/guide/using-the-application.md

 1. Click on the "Journal" text box to select it.
 2. Press the "Backspace" key on the keyboard or Click on the circular X icon located on the right-side of the "Journal" text box to remove the current Journal.
 3. Begin typing the name of the journal.
 If the journal is in the database, their name will appear.
 Click on their name to select them.
-If their name does not appear, please send an email to [OSP Support](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca) to have them added.
+If their name does not appear, please send an email to the [Open Science Portal Support Team](mailto:DFO.OpenScience-ScienceOuverte.MPO@dfo-mpo.gc.ca) to have them added.

 ##### Digital Object Identifier (DOI)